forbesye/cs373/IDB_tips_phase_1.md

 ## Front-end
 - We recommend using [React](https://reactjs.org/) in phase 1 for the following reasons:
-    - You will not have to redo your entire front-end code for phase 2 if you don't.
-A lot of groups when I took the class said they wished that they used React initially.
+    - You will have to redo your entire front-end code base for phase 2 if you don't.
+A lot of groups when I took the class said they wished that they used React from the start.
     - You will get more time getting comfortable with React.
 React has a bit of a learning curve to it, so greater time exposed will definitely help.
     - You can set up automatic front-end deployment in GitLab in phase 1, which will make deploying much, much simpler.
 - Utilize [TypeScript](https://www.typescriptlang.org/) when making your React app.
 The static typing and intellisense that TypeScript provides is well worth the additional learning curve as your project grows in complexity.
 Furthermore, much of industry is switching from JavaScript to TypeScript.